1234 19th Street Northwest Suite 604 Washington, DC 20036

 Emergency Dentistry

 For dental emergencies, call our office immediately at (202) 946-4720.
-We will do everything possible to see you on the same day you call.
+We do everything possible to see you on the same day you call.
 Common dental emergencies we address in our office include tooth decay, lost teeth, and broken dental restorations.
-Receiving emergency care promptly can prevent the need for more complex dental problems and complicated maintenance.
+Getting emergency care can prevent the need for more complex dental treatment.

 Laser Dentistry